 For most of its history, Andrews University Press was housed in single small offices in various locations around campus.
 In the 1990s it moved to a two-room office suite in the Information Services building.
 In 2005, it moved to its present location in Sutherland House.

 In 2010, Andrews University Press published the New King James Version of the Andrews Study Bible, which has had a marked influence on the financial operations of the Press and broadened its ability to serve a wider audience through an increasing portfolio of important academic works.
-That Bible publishing initiative has expanded to include a New International Version in 2019 and the forthcoming Andrews Bible Commentary, a concise one-volume work intended as a complement to the Andrews Study Bible.
+That Bible publishing initiative has expanded to include a New International Version in 2019 and the Andrews Bible Commentary (Old Testament volume in 2020), a concise work intended as a complement to the Andrews Study Bible.

-Andrews University Press is now staffed by a director, editorial and marketing coordinator, editor, customer service and marketing associate, and many student workers who assist with editorial, technical, and marketing tasks.
+Andrews University Press is now staffed by a director, associate director, editor, customer service and marketing associate, and many student workers who assist with editorial, technical, and marketing tasks.
 The staff is under the supervision of the Andrews University Scholarly Publications and Andrews University Press Board, which is chaired by the president of Andrews University.